Bible Study, Prayer, and Homily Resources

 justification.

 When Jesus died, the curtain in the temple was torn in two from top to bottom (Matt 27:51; Mark 15:38; Luke 23:45).
 The curtain was before the Holy of Holies, God’s dwelling place in the temple, where no one could enter except the high priest, and he only once a year.
-But when Jesus died this curtain was torn in two showing that Jesus’ death has now opened the way for all of us to God.
-The curtain was torn from the top down, not from the bottom up, to show that God is responsible for this curtain being torn.
-God is giving a message.
-Previously only the high priest could enter the Holy of Holies, now we can all approach God, obviously not in the temple but one of the letters in the New Testament, the Letter to the Hebrews, says we now enter God’s sanctuary by the flesh and blood of Jesus, i.e. through the Eucharist (Heb 10:19-20).
+But when Jesus died, this curtain was torn in two showing that Jesus’ death had now opened the way for all of us to God.
+The curtain was torn from the top down, not from the bottom up, to show that God was responsible for this curtain being torn.
+God was giving a message; previously only the high priest could enter the Holy of Holies, now we can all approach God, obviously not in the temple but one of the letters in the New Testament, the Letter to the Hebrews, says we now enter God’s sanctuary by the flesh and blood of Jesus, i.e. through the Eucharist (Heb 10:19-20).
 Until Jesus died, only the high priest could enter the Holy of Holies.
-After Jesus died we all enter God’s sanctuary when we receive the Body and Blood of Jesus in the Eucharist, as we celebrate Jesus giving his Body and Blood for us on Calvary.
+After Jesus died, we all enter God’s sanctuary when we receive the Body and Blood of Jesus in the Eucharist, as we celebrate Jesus giving his Body and Blood for us on Calvary.

 © Fr.
 Tommy Lane 2015